Support Us

 Our training courses are a practical, fun and engaging introduction to how we work.
 They’ve been created in discussion with youth theatre makers and are for anyone interested in meaningfully collaborating with young people.

-Our training is delivered by our Artistic Director and Joint-CEO Nuna Sandy, building on XX years of experience working with young people and our Associate Director Mariana Aristizabal-Pardo, who has XXXX.
+Our training is delivered by our Artistic Director and Joint-CEO Nuna Sandy and our Associate Director Mariana Aristizabal Pardo, building on years of experience working with young people and across the theatre and dance sectors.

 We offer a range of training, including a two day training course, continued professional development for teachers, shorter online courses, and bespoke training delivered at your organisation.